-If you are a parent and are either considering moving to Singapore or have just moved here, one of the decisions you might be trying to make is which school to enrol your child in.
+If you are a parent and are either considering moving to this nation or have just moved here, one of the decisions you might be trying to make is which school to enrol your child in.
 Most expatriates living in this Lion City tend to send their children to one of the many international schools here due to the diversity of cultures found in these schools.
 And for children of expats who travel around the globe frequently, being exposed to a global community is essential for their little ones.

 However, the diversity of cultures is not the only factor you should consider when deciding on an international school to send your child to.
 With a large number of international schools in Singapore, there are other factors to consider as well to ensure you are making the best choice for your child.